JithinBathula/cloudsineai-takehome/README.md

 - This version does not use a database; data is ephemeral.
 - No login/auth required — this is a single-user public demo.
 - The app works best with small files under the VirusTotal upload limit (32MB for free API).

----

-## ✅ Final Thoughts

-This take-home project was designed to showcase:

-- Practical Flask development skills
-- Clean, modular, and maintainable code
-- Production-ready deployment using Docker and Nginx
-- Thoughtful error handling and UI feedback
-- Security awareness and file handling hygiene